streamnative/function-mesh-website/docs/function-mesh/function-mesh-overview.md

 By providing a serverless framework that enables users to organize a collection of Pulsar Functions and connectors, Function Mesh simplifies the process of creating complex streaming jobs.
 Function Mesh is a valuable tool for users who are seeking cloud-native serverless streaming solutions.
 Key benefits include:

-- Enable users of Pulsar Functions and connectors to utilize the full power of Kubernetes Scheduler, including rebalancing, rescheduling, fault-tolerance, and more.
+- Utilize the full power of Kubernetes Scheduler, including rebalancing, rescheduling, fault-tolerance, and more.

-- Make Pulsar Functions and connectors a first-class citizen in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.
+- Make Pulsar Functions and connectors run natively  in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.

 - Enable Pulsar Functions to work with different messaging systems and to integrate with existing tools in the cloud environment.